ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-troubleshooting.md

 {: tsCauses}

-## My deployment fails when I try apply the custom resource definition of the console or operator
+## My deployment fails when I try to apply the custom resource definition of the console or operator
 {: #ibm-hlfsupport-v2-troubleshooting-deployment-cr}
 {: troubleshoot}

-When I try to deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 and apply the custom resource definition of the operator or the console, I encounter one of the following errors:
+When I try to deploy {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 and apply the custom resource definition of the operator or the console, I encounter one of the following errors:

 When I apply the custom resource file, I receive an image pull or image pull back-off error:
 {: tsSymptoms}